Home » Technology » What is HDMI CEC

 • turning appliances on and off together, going to sleep;

-• Control of individual devices with one remote control: playback, sound, file switching, activation of individual modes, etc;
+• control of individual devices with one remote control: playback, sound, file switching, activation of individual modes, etc;

-• selection of audio/video output, the possibility of automatic switching when changing remote control to the controller and vice versa;
+• selection of audio/video output, the possibility of automatic switching when changing the remote control to the controller and vice versa;

 • selection of menu items and the like.